4 tips on breaking in your Duckfeet:

 - An initial coating of conditioner helps soften up the leather, especially on any spots that you feel 'rub' on your feet.

-- Generally, people often wear shoes to break them in which, depending on the shoe, can be a painful, blistering experience.
+- Generally, people often wear shoes to break them in which, depending on sensitivity, could be a painful, blistering experience.

-- Save your feet the hassle, and massage the leather by moving it around.
+- Save your feet the hassle, and massage the leather by moving it around with your hands.
 This mimics the action of wearing them, so you're saving your feet from any discomfort, and causing the rigid leather fibers to relax.

-- Good spots to focus on are any points that you feel put pressure or rub on your body, and leather conditioner can help this process speed up a little.
+- Good spots to focus on are any points that you feel pressure or rubbing on your feet, and again leather conditioner can help speed up this process a little.